parisepigenetics/RASflow_EDC/README.md

 Output file will be GZIP compressed

-This is cutadapt 2.10 with Python 3.6.7
+This is cutadapt 3.4 with Python 3.7.6
-Command line parameters: -j 4 -e 0.1 -q 20 -O 1 -a AGATCGGAAGAGC /shared/projects/lxactko_analyse/RASflow/data/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz
+Command line parameters: -j 4 -e 0.1 -q 20 -O 1 -a AGATCGGAAGAGC data/Trim/trimming/reads/D197-D192T27_reverse.fastq.gz
 Processing reads on 4 cores in single-end mode ...
-Finished in 753.96 s (10 us/read; 6.12 M reads/minute).
+Finished in 10.61 s (10 µs/read; 5.94 M reads/minute).

 === Summary ===

-Total reads processed:              76,953,098
+Total reads processed:               1,049,477
-Reads with adapters:                26,337,424 (34.2%)
+Reads with adapters:                   369,439 (35.2%)
-Reads written (passing filters):    76,953,098 (100.0%)
+Reads written (passing filters):     1,049,477 (100.0%)

-Total basepairs processed: 7,002,731,918 bp
+Total basepairs processed:   105,997,177 bp
-Quality-trimmed:               3,377,451 bp (0.0%)
+Quality-trimmed:                 282,956 bp (0.3%)
-Total written (filtered):  6,945,877,513 bp (99.2%)
+Total written (filtered):    104,983,243 bp (99.0%)

 === Adapter 1 ===

-Sequence: AGATCGGAAGAGC; Type: regular 3'; Length: 13; Trimmed: 26337424 times
+Sequence: AGATCGGAAGAGC; Type: regular 3'; Length: 13; Trimmed: 369439 times

 No. of allowed errors:
-0-9 bp: 0; 10-13 bp: 1
+1-9 bp: 0; 10-13 bp: 1

 Bases preceding removed adapters:
-  A: 28.4%
+  A: 30.0%
-  C: 34.7%
+  C: 31.9%
-  G: 19.3%
+  G: 25.2%
-  T: 17.6%
+  T: 12.9%
   none/other: 0.0%

 Overview of removed sequences
 length	count	expect	max.err	error counts
-1	17772643	19238274.5	0	17772643
+1	240511	262369.2	0	240511
-2	5175839	4809568.6	0	5175839
+2	79277	65592.3	0	79277
-3	1542956	1202392.2	0	1542956
+3	26294	16398.1	0	26294
-4	405786	300598.0	0	405786
-5	193232	75149.5	0	193232
-6	122612	18787.4	0	122612
-7	107160	4696.8	0	107160
-8	111233	1174.2	0	111233
-...
+[...]

-RUN STATISTICS FOR INPUT FILE: /shared/projects/lxactko_analyse/RASflow/data/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz
+RUN STATISTICS FOR INPUT FILE: data/Trim/trimming/reads/D197-D192T27_reverse.fastq.gz
 =============================================
-76953098 sequences processed in total
+1049477 sequences processed in total

+Total number of sequences analysed for the sequence pair length validation: 1049477

+Number of sequence pairs removed because at least one read was shorter than the length cutoff (20 bp): 532 (0.05%)
 ```

 This information is summarized in the MultiQC report, see  below.

 #### FastQC of trimmed reads
-After the trimming, fastQC is automatically run on the new FASTQ and the results are also in this folder:
+After the trimming, fastQC is automatically run on the new FASTQ and the results are also in the folder `results/EXAMPLE/fastqc_after_trimming/`:
-- Sample1_R1_val_1_fastqc.html
+- Sample1_R1_trimmed_fastqc.html
-- Sample1_R1_val_1_fastqc.zip
+- Sample1_R1_trimmed_fastqc.zip
-- Sample1_R2_val_2_fastqc.html
+- Sample1_R2_trimmed_fastqc.html
-- Sample1_R2_val_2_fastqc.zip
+- Sample1_R2_trimmed_fastqc.zip

-As previously **MultiQC** gives a summary for all the samples.
-It can be found in `results/EXAMPLE/fastqc_after_trimming/`.
+As previously **MultiQC** gives a summary for all the samples :  `results/EXAMPLE/fastqc_after_trimming/report_quality_control_after_trimming.html`.
 You'll find information from the trimming report (for instance you can rapidly see the % of trim reads for the different samples) as well as from fastQC.

-Nota: I will modify to have all the fastQC results in this folder.
+It is included in the final report (ie `20210727T1030_report.html`).

 ### Mapped reads
-The mapped reads are stored as sorted bam in the data folder, in our example in `data/EXAMPLE/mapping_ALIGNER/bamFileSort`, together with their `.bai` index.
+The mapped reads are stored as sorted bam in the data folder, in our example in `data/EXAMPLE/mapping_ALIGNER/Sorted_bam`, together with their `.bai` index.
 They can be visualized using a genome browser such as [IGV](http://software.broadinstitute.org/software/igv/home) but this is not very convenient as the files are heavy.
 [BigWig](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) files, that summarize the information converting the individual read positions into a number of reads per bin of a given size, are more adapted.

 ### BigWig
 To facilitate visualization on a genome browser, [BigWig](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) files are generated (window size of 50 bp).
 There are in `results/EXAMPLE/mapping_ALIGNER/bw`.
 If you have generated stranded BigWig, they are in  `results/EXAMPLE/mapping_ALIGNER/bw_str`.